-As our guide stopped in front of historic monuments to educate us, non-English speaking passersby would stop to watch us and on occasion join our tour group for various lengths of time.
+As our guide stopped in front of historic monuments to educate us, non-English speaking passersby would stop to watch and on occasion join our tour group for various lengths of time.
 We were instant celebrities.
-Locals asked to take a photo with us and we received smiles and laughter anytime we posed or waved for cameras.
-Our photos were taken while we waited in lines, ate dinner, talked to each other, and were walking down the sidewalk.
+Locals asked to take photos with us and we received smiles and laughter anytime we posed or waved for cameras.
+Our photos were taken while we waited in lines, ate dinner, talked to each other, and walked down the sidewalk.

 English is not common.

 In some areas signs are in both English and Chinese, but not everywhere.
 We encountered very few English-speaking people other than tourists.
 We communicated with taxi drivers using Google Translate and displaying our destination’s address on a cell phone.
 The app can also translate written characters into English on menus, signs, and tickets.

 Manners are a bit different.

 Very few people turned their head or covered coughs or sneezes.
 Spitting was also very common.
 In line for dumplings, I felt the sneeze on the back of my neck from the woman standing extremely close behind me.

 Prepare to be last in line.

 There was very little personal space in any crowded areas and we were invisible as we waited in line.
 We were cut in front of, ran past, or pushed out of the way.
 Mitch was handing his money to a cashier to purchase a ticket for the ferry.
 A man stepped in the small space between Mitch and the window to start a new transaction.
 After the man received his ticket, the cashier continued with our purchase as if there was no interruption.

 Breakfast consisted of Lo mien, vegetables, dumplings, fried rice, and fruit.
 The milk for cereal was hot.
 If coffee was available there was very little of it.
 We were frequent customers at Starbucks towards the end of our trip in search of breakfast sandwiches and hot coffee.